Expanding Hands-on Learning to Boost Student SuccessJanuary 30, 2019

 The faculty attended the Annual Conference on Teaching & Learning Assessment at Drexel University to gain insights for standardizing internship assessments.
 Their participation was made possible through a professional development grant, awarded by the BSU Title III Office.
 Each of the professors coordinate internships or field placements.
 When students can apply what they learn in the classroom in real-world settings, they experience deeper learning and find more engagement with the material.

-Named a national Excellence in Assessment designee, Bowie State has demonstrated successful assessment of student learning through that guide how faculty designs their curricula.
+Named a national Excellence in Assessment designee, Bowie State has demonstrated successful assessment of student learning that guides how faculty design their curricula.
 BSU has also launched several programs that focus on practical learning experiences for students, including the Education Innovation Initiative (EI2).
 By attending the conference, the professors will share what they learned with other faculty to increase the opportunities in BSU curricula for hands-on learning.

 “Faculty members were able to gather information about best practices in assessment, especially with high-impact practices, such as internships,” said Dr. Becky Verzinski, assistant vice president for assessment.
 “The information shared regarding internships and capstone experiences will help inform future practices, curricular changes, and best practices for internships at BSU.
 We hope to attend this conference again, perhaps as presenters, to share BSU best practices in internship assessment.”